CWilshire/WilshireDied/README.md

 @CakeArmy_Max for development help.
 I vaguely remember using an animation snippet that I found, but because it was a year ago, I cannot remember where that was.

 If I missed any credits, I am sorry, and I will amend the post with proper credits, however as this was made a while ago, I do not remember the exact places that I referenced.

+Feel free to contact me on discord if there are any issues or any comments/questions that you may have: C. Wilshire#5885